pansism/downscale-satelliteLST/README.md

 1. **LST**: A single raster dataset with one or more bands, where each band is a LST array.
 2. **Predictors**: A single raster dataset with one or more bands, where each band is a predictor.
 Each band of the predictors should be standardized, i.e. centered over zero and with a variance of one.

 The class does **not** require the two raster datasets to have the exact same SRS or Bounding  Box.
 The only requirement is the predictors to be **within** the bounds of the LST.
-It is very **important** however, that the projection and the geoTranformation coefficients of each raster to be correctly defined.
+It is very **important** however, that the projection and the geoTranformation coefficients of each raster are correctly defined.
 If any of them is missing then the downscaling fuction will raise an error and stop.

 ### Checks for downscaling the LST data:
 If a LST band misses more than 40% of its pixels, then this band is discarded and no model is built.
 In addition, if a model achieves a R^2 that is lower than 0.5, it is also discarded.
 These two thresholds can be changed using the the setters `SetMissingPxlsThreshold()` and `SetR2Threshold()`, respectively.